 - You don’t have to accept the determination if you don’t want to.
 If the decision goes against you then you can still go to Court to pursue your case.

-To lodge a claim call FOS on 1800 367 287 or 1800 FOS AUS or visit their website www.fos.org.au to get the relevant forms.
+To lodge a claim call AFCA on 1800 931 678 or visit their website www.afca.org.au to get the relevant forms.

 - 2 years from the date of the response from the insurer’s Internal Dispute Resolution Department; or

 - 6 years from when you first became aware or should have reasonably become aware of your loss (e.g within 6 years from the date of the motor vehicle accident, theft or flood)